capactio/capact/docs/investigation/local-hub-v2/README.md

 There are the following proof of concept projects:
 - [PostgreSQL](./postresql/README.md) - The goal of this investigation is to find an efficient way to implement Local Hub backed with PostgreSQL.
 - [Dgraph](./dgraph/README.md) - The goal of this investigation is to check whether Dgraph can be used as a Local Hub replacement.
+- [Generate TypeScript gRPC client](./ts-grpc/README.md) - The goal of this investigation is to find which tools we should use to generate the gRPC client for delegated storage backend.